 This case was set to test all the hundreds of URLs listed in the Excel sheet.
 We did this by choosing the ‘Iterate’ method in the ‘Read Excel’ building block.

 When LEAPWORK Studio had run through all the domains to be checked, the case was done.
-Because of the ‘Log web screenshot’ action, we now had a list of screenshots with all the domains which did in fact return a website, and which could not be used in a fake contact list.
-We could also quickly scan the screenshots for whether the URLs host domain-vendors, in which case they were fit for use.
+Because of the ‘Log web screenshot’ action, we now had a list of screenshots with all the domains which did in fact return a website, and which could not be used in a mock contact list.
+We could also quickly scan the screenshots for whether the URLs were host domain-vendors, in which case they were fit for use.

 Approximate time needed for checking 200 domain names manually one at the time: